sarulabs/di/README.md

 The `Get` method returns an `interface{}`.
 You need to cast the interface before using the object.

-By default the objects are shared that means what they stored as singletons in the Container.
-You will retrieve the exact same object every time you call the `Get` method on the same Container.
-The `Build` function will only be called once.
-In case when you don't want the objects to be shared set the `Unshared` property of object definition to true.

 ## Definitions and dependencies

 The `Build` function can also use the `Get` method of the Container.
 That allows to build objects that depend on other objects defined in the Container.